Topics and Descriptions

 1.1 Optical Design and Instrumentation

-Illumination design, general optical design, and the design and testing of novel optical instruments.
-Subtopics include aberration theory, diffractive optics, freeform optics, computational imaging devices, compressive imaging, ptychography, optical systems for lithography, additive manufacturing, rapid prototyping, multispectral and hyperspectral imaging, green photonics, global energy, in-process measurements, traceability to SI units, quality control of aspheres, fringe analysis methods, optomechatronics.
+Design and testing of novel optical instruments, illumination design and general optical design.
+Subtopics include aberration theory, diffractive optics, freeform optics, computational imaging devices, compressive imaging, ptychography, optical systems for lithography, additive manufacturing, rapid prototyping, multispectral and hyperspectral imaging, green photonics, global energy, in-process measurements, traceability to SI units, quality control of aspheres, fringe analysis methods, and opto-mechatronics.

 1.2 Optical Fabrication, Microtechnology and Testing

-Covers all aspects of optics fabrication and testing.
-This subtopic emphasizes new ideas in fabrication, finishing and testing, aspheric, conformal and freeform optics, quality assessment of imaging processes and displays, Micro Display, OLED Displays, Holographic and Light-Field Displays, Three-Dimensional Display, Hyperspectral Remote Sensing, Optics for Smart Phones, Consumer Optics, Organic Solar Films, and perception.
+All aspects of optics fabrication and testing, with emphasis on new ideas in fabrication, testing, aspheric, conformal and freeform optics, quality assessment of imaging processes and displays, micro display, OLED displays, holographic and light-field displays, three-dimensional displays, hyperspectral remote sensing, optics for smartphones, consumer optics, organic solar films, and perception.

 1.3 Coherence, Interference and Polarization for Quantum Technology

-Submissions are encouraged in coherence, interferometry, and digital holography for quantum applications.
-Subtopics include holographic fabrication, microscopy, image processing, beam shaping, subwavelength optics, optical encryption, physical layer security, entangled bicolor photos for quantum imaging, quantum communication and spooky action at a distance, and the characterization and application of unconventional polarization states.
+All topics related to coherence, interferometry, and digital holography for quantum applications.
+Subtopics include holographic fabrication, microscopy, image processing, beam shaping, structured light, subwavelength optics, optical encryption, physical layer security, entangled photons for quantum imaging and quantum communication, quantum tomography and the characterization and application of unconventional polarization states.

 1.4 Optical Metrology and Laser Instrumentation

-Optical metrology broadly.
-Subtopics include digital holography, optical coherence tomography, heterodyne interferometry, phase retrieval, wavefront reconstruction, profilometry, lensless microscopy, nonlinear microscopy, optical coherence tomography, optical diffraction tomography, sensors for harsh environments, LIDAR, monitoring microplasticsin marine ecosystems, fiber sensors, laser interferometer gravitational-wave observatory, phased array techniques for breakthrough starshot, laser interferometer space antenna, and Einstein telescope,
+Optical metrology and spectroscopy broadly defined.
+Subtopics include optical clocks, magnetometers, inertial sensors, electromagnetic sensors, digital holography, optical coherence tomography, heterodyne interferometry, phase retrieval, wavefront reconstruction, profilometry, lensless microscopy, nonlinear microscopy, optical coherence tomography, optical diffraction tomography, sensors for harsh environments, LIDAR, monitoring microplastics in marine ecosystems, fiber sensors, laser interferometer gravitational-wave observatory, phased array techniques for breakthrough starshot, laser interferometer space antenna, and Einstein telescope.

-1.6 Optical Systems for Augmented Reality/Virtual Reality/Mixed Reality
+1.6 Optical Systems for Augmented, Virtual and Mixed Reality

-Enabling technologies for virtual reality (VR) and augmented reality (AR).
+Enabling technologies for augmented reality (AR), virtual reality (VR) and mixed reality (MR).
 The subtopics include image combiners waveguides for AR/VR as well as design and instrumentation of head-mounted displays, see-through 3D display systems, machine vision, computational optics for display and imaging, switchable, tunable, and digitally reconfigurable optics, and digital imaging for 3D sensing.

 1.7 Artificial Intelligence and Deep Neural Networks